-The special events of the 53rd International Congress on Medieval Studies (May 10-13, 2018) at Western Michigan University include two plenary lectures, the inaugural annual lecture on the reception of the classics, and a dance.
+The special events of the 54th International Congress on Medieval Studies (May 9-12, 2019) at Western Michigan University include two plenary lectures, the annual lecture on the reception of the classics, an exhibition of medieval manuscripts on loan from Les Enluminures, the associated events of the Mostly Medieval Theatre Festival, and a dance.

 Sponsored by the Medieval Academy of America

-Lecture on the Reception of the Classics in the Middle Ages
+Reception of the Classics in the Middle Ages Lecture